brandenc40/retry_wrapper/README.md

 # Retry Wrapper

-Adds retries to your functions with the optional email on failure
+Adds retries to your functions with the optional email on failure.
+Useful for scheduled jobs or very long scripts.

 __*Must add your own email login info to the credentials.py file formatted as such__<br /> **Currently only support gmail as the email client, hasn't been tested with other providers